 Wilf has been actively involved in the development and application of biotechnologies for the genetic modification of crops, particularly canola.
 He has collaborated with numerous government, university and industry groups and has provided training for researchers in plant biotechnology.
 He has led major research initiatives on the application of genomics in canola improvement, the development of industrial bioproducts from vegetable oils, and production of bioactive natural products in plants for enhanced human health and quality of life.
 He has given many presentations and lectures on biotechnology including public awareness and public education aspects of this emerging field.
 In June, 2010, Wilf was honoured with a Lifetime Achievement Award by The Society for In Vitro Biology.

-Dr. David Gauthier is President & CEO of Genome Prairie.
+Dr. David Gauthier, Business Investment and Technology Commercialization Consulting.
 David was educated at Queen’s University where he obtained a BSCH (Biology), PhD (Biology) and MBA degrees.
 He previously served as Director of Business Development with Performance Plants Inc. and as Vice-President with Foragen Technologies Management Inc., which managed a national venture capital fund specialized in advanced agricultural technology investments.

 Dan Prefontaine, president of the Sask Food Centre, joined the University of Saskatchewan in 1990 to develop “The Saskatchewan Food Product Innovation Program” as a food development specialist.
 Over a 10-year period the program developed over 600 new products for a wide variety of companies looking to expand their capabilities and markets and eventually led to the development of the Food Centre in 1998.